-Changing investor sentiment towards the oil and natural gas industry may impact the Corporation's access to, and cost of, capital.
+Changing investor sentiment toward the oil and natural gas industry may impact the Corporation's access to, and cost of, capital

-A number of factors, including the effects of the use of fossil fuels on climate change, the impact of oil and natural gas operations on the environment, environmental damage relating to spills of petroleum products during production and transportation and Indigenous rights, have affected certain investors', lenders' and insurers' sentiments towards investing in, lending to, and insuring participants in the oil and natural gas industry.
-As a result of these concerns, some institutional, retail and governmental investors, lenders and insurers have announced that they no longer are willing to fund or invest in, lend to, or insure oil and natural gas properties or companies, or are reducing the amount thereof over time.
-In addition, certain institutional investors, lenders and insurers are requesting that issuers develop and implement more robust social, environmental and governance policies and practices and make related disclosures.
-Developing and implementing such policies and practices, and making such related disclosures, can involve significant costs and require a significant time commitment from the Board, management and employees.
-Failing to implement the policies and practices, and make the related disclosures, as requested by institutional investors, lenders and insurers, may result in such investors reducing their investment in or loan to the Corporation, or not investing in or lending to us at all, or such insurers refusing to insure us.
-Any reduction in the investor, lender or insurance base interested or willing to invest in, lend to or insure participants in the oil and natural gas industry and more specifically, Headwater, may result in limiting the Corporation's access to capital or insurance, increasing the cost of capital or insurance, and decreasing the price and liquidity of the Common Shares even if the Corporation's operating results, underlying asset values or prospects have not changed or have improved.
+A number of factors, including the concerns of the effects of the use of fossil fuels on climate change, the impact of oil and natural gas operations on the environment, environmental damage relating to spills of petroleum products during production and transportation, and Indigenous rights have affected certain investors' sentiments toward investing in the oil and natural gas industry.
+As a result of these concerns, some institutional, retail and public investors have announced that they are no longer willing to fund or invest in oil and natural gas properties or companies or are reducing the amount thereof over time.
+In addition, certain institutional investors are requesting that issuers develop and implement more robust social, environmental and governance policies and practices.
+Developing and implementing such policies and practices can involve significant costs and require a significant time commitment from the Board, management and employees of the Corporation.
+Failing to implement the policies and practices as requested by institutional investors may result in such investors reducing their investment in the Corporation, or not investing in the Corporation at all.
+Any reduction in the investor base interested or willing to invest in the oil and natural gas industry and more specifically, the Corporation, may limit the Corporation's access to capital, increasing the cost of capital, and decreasing the price and liquidity of the Corporation's securities even if the Corporation's operating results, underlying asset values or prospects have not changed.